raphaelmdcoelho/Brain/Technology/DotNet/CSharp/Language Basics.md

 * The compiler cannot guarantee that they will always succeed.
 * Information might be lost during conversion.

 The numeric conversions that we just saw are built into the language.
-C# also supports reference conversions and [[Boxing Conversions]] as well as custom conversions.
+C# also supports reference conversions and ==Boxing Conversions== as well as custom conversions.
 The compiler doesn't enforce the aforementioned rules with custom conversions, so it's possible for badly designed types to behave otherwise.

 ### Value Types Versus Reference Types